meitalbensinai/AlgoTrainingNoSol/5 - NN Specialization/README.md

 Andrew's first three courses-videos only-attached to a folder (about two days) (The exercises are attached to each week.)

-Andrew’s fourth course is intended for CV users.

 ### Introduction to Pytorch

 Go through the following tutorials: